bhitov/snapconnect/_docs/source_of_truth.md

 - `renderMessage(item)` - Render individual message with proper permissions
 - `handleSendMessage()` - Send text message with validation
 - `handleCameraPress()` - Navigate to camera for snap creation
-- **CRITICAL FIX**: Auto-marks ALL messages as delivered when chat loads (both text and snaps) - snaps only become "viewed" when actually opened in SnapViewingScreen
+- **CRITICAL FIX**: Now efficiently marks ALL unread messages as delivered when chat opens using `markAllMessagesAsDelivered()` - sets unread count to zero instantly
 - **NEW BEHAVIOR**: Two-tier status system - "delivered" when chat is opened, "viewed" when snaps are actually watched

 #### src/features/chat/screens/SnapViewingScreen.tsx